 Do you have a recording staff or it’s a self-service?

-Yes, you will be working 1-on-1 with the owner/engineer/producer Mack Geary.
+Yes, you will be working 1-on-1 with an experienced engineer.
 Some other activities that I can handle include; mastering and mixing the audio, custom beat productions, or even recording a video, especially for those that want to capture the moment spent exploring the recording equipment.
 Recording a video is an additional cost, contact us today for more details in regards to our “Studio Promo Videos”.

 What is the task of a recording studio engineer?